Ultimate Guide to Organic Cold Pressed Oils: Castor, Black Seed, Coconut & Extra Virgin Olive

 Text graphic on green background highlighting Black Seed's 3,000-year history and use in ancient Egypt.

-During the Middle Ages, French herbalists used the nigella plant to treat infections.
-This is thanks to the high “thymoquinone” content, which is linked to better immune health.
+During the Middle Ages, French herbalists used the nigella plant to help combat infections.
+Its strength lies in a compound called thymoquinone, which is strongly associated with supporting immune health and resilience.

 Avocado Oil

-And if you’re looking for other ways to improve your stress levels, we have an article on The Best Herbs for Reducing Stress.
+And if you’re looking for even more ways to support balance and relaxation, take a look at our article on The Best Herbs for Reducing Stress for additional natural solutions.

 Text graphic with green leaf background, helping the reader make the right choice for best organic oils